 Current Asking Price Range

 Visit current auctions and track their asking prices to see what various pieces cost to start and follow the auctions all the way through to find out their final selling prices.

 Getting an Appraisal

 If you are unable to find a value of a lamp, seek out an appraiser in your area, or contact Antiques Road Show for advice.
 Consumer Reports has two suggestions for reputable appraisers.

-- Value My Stuff charges a fee of $10 per appraisal.
+- Value My Stuff charges a starting fee of $30 per appraisal.

 - Worthpoint charges a fee of $30 per appraisal.
 The also offer an amazing price guide listing over 300,000 items with descriptions, prices, details and great images.
 You can get free trial, and pay $19.99 per month, if you are a serious antique collector.

 Another source would be to search for a free online appraisal.

 Street Light Collectors